This story has been updated. It was originally published on October 19, 2019.

 Have you ever wanted to take a snapshot of a moment while you’re recording a video?
 Maybe you want a thumbnail to illustrate the video later when you upload to the web, or you just see something framed in a cool way and want to capture it.

-Both Android and iOS actually let you do this very easily.
-While you’re recording video in the default camera app for Android or iOS, you’ll see a pale shutter button alongside the big red video recording one—just tap it to take a picture.
+On iOS, when you’re recording video in the default camera app, you’ll see a white shutter button to the left of the big red video recording one—tap it to take a picture.

 14. Link to websites from the home screen

-If there are websites you’re always opening up (maybe your favorite news or sports site), then you can pin shortcuts to these websites to your phone’s home screen.
-Opening the site will then be just as simple as launching an app.
+If there are websites you’re always opening up (maybe your favorite news or sports site), you can pin shortcuts to these websites onto your phone’s home screen.
+This will make opening the site as simple as launching an app.

-In Chrome for Android, you can do this by tapping the menu button (three dots, bottom right) and choosing Add to Home screen.
-In Safari on iOS, you need to tap the share button (an arrow coming out of a box), then pick Add to Home Screen.
+In Chrome for Android, you can do this by tapping the menu button (three dots, top right) and choosing Add to Home screen.
+In Safari on iOS, you’ll need to tap the share button (an arrow coming out of a box), then pick Add to Home Screen.